Magnetic-Fox/Mail2Fax/README.md

 ```

 The second condition is just `[FAX]` but Base64-encoded (without `=` at the end, which is very important!).
+The third condition is just `[FAX]` but in the Quoted-Printable.

+For Procmail to work as expected, You have to pass second fax before the first one, which I decided to show above.

 ### Configuring Fetchmail (optional)